 - Owner’s total compensation for one owner, after adjusting the compensation of all other owners to market value.

-Additionally, many business owners deduct numerous personal expenses (“perks”) through the business that would not be paid to an outside manager if they were running the business.
 For example, a business may be paying for an owner’s personal vehicle, health club membership, vacation home, and personal travel expenses.
-It’s unlikely a business would pay for these perks for an outside manager.

-SDE addresses this problem by blending the profits of the business and the owner’s compensation into one number called the “seller’s discretionary earnings” — SDE.
-This is the total compensation that would be available to a new owner-operator of the business.
-In other words, this is what a new owner could potentially put in their pocket, regardless of how they decide to characterize the income — whether via perks, a salary, a draw, or dividends.
+SDE addresses this problem by blending the profits of the business and the owner’s compensation into one number, called the “seller’s discretionary earnings” – SDE.
+This is the total compensation that’d be available to a new owner-operator of the business, regardless of how they characterized the income – whether as perks, a salary, a draw, or dividends.

-SDE is normally used with businesses that have less than about $1 million in SDE.
-The SDE calculation is mainly used by business brokers since most business brokers sell businesses that are run by an owner-operator.
+SDE is normally used with businesses that have less than $1 million in SDE.
+Business brokers mainly use the SDE calculation since they tend to sell businesses run by an owner-operator.

 - Interest (I)